hapax/hapax.github.io/research.md

 AdS/CFT) is a powerful and elegant tool for studying this problem, which re-expresses gravity problems in $d+1$ dimensions in terms of quantum mechanics in $d$ dimensions.
-Most of my research exploits, or tries to extend, this correspondence.
+In some sense, this gives us a natural algorithm for simulating a 3d black hole on a 2d quantum computer:

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"
     width="55%" />
 	</div>
 	</figure>

+Most of my research exploits or extends this correspondence.

 #### Papers